 CAT: What do you like best about being in a band and creating music?

 PM: I love playing in a band because I get to create with two other individuals who share the same passion as me and you truly become a family at the end of the day.
 I would literally go to war for these guys!
 It’s exciting to see new places, share our music with complete strangers and see the positive responses to our original music, there’s no better feeling!

 We’re privileged to be doing what we love and to make a living off it as well, I remind myself that every day.

 CAT: How did your program at Centre for Arts and Technology help you get to the place you are at today?

 PM: My time at CAT and learning the science and theory of audio recording has helped me greatly.
 We have everything in Carol set up with pro live audio gear and using my knowledge from my course to set up and dial in our sound really made our operation smooth and easy.
 Also when it comes to recording it’s helped me understand how to have good etiquette in the studio.
 End of the day if it wasn’t for me taking my course at CAT I wouldn’t be here talking to you or even be in this band.
 Not only did I learn about audio engineering, CAT helped me network with other musicians and industry professionals who have helped me get to places I never thought I’d be.

 CAT: What advice do you have for aspiring musicians and/or CAT Audio students?

-PM: If there’s a few pieces of advice that I can offer to anyone who wants to pursue the music industry whether you’re a musician, producer or audio engineer is that you need to be adaptable as the industry is changing everyday.
+PM: If there are a few pieces of advice that I can offer to anyone who wants to pursue the music industry whether you’re a musician, producer or audio engineer is that you need to be adaptable as the industry is changing every day.
 You need to be driven and hungry for every opportunity and not get complacent.
-There’s going to be lots of situations or times where you’re going to feel uncomfortable but I want to express that it’s okay to feel that way and it’s normal so embrace feeling uncomfortable and turn it into a opportunity!
+There’s going to be lots of situations or times where you’re going to feel uncomfortable but I want to express that it’s okay to feel that way and it’s normal so embrace feeling uncomfortable and turn it into an opportunity!